davdtheemonk/codenames/README.md

 ## 🚀 Features

-- **Fast & Optimized:** Uses Vite for fast development and builds.
 - **Real-Time Gameplay:** Socket.io for instant game updates.
 - **Responsive UI:** Styled with Emotion.js & optimized for all screen sizes.
-- **Turn-Based System:** Spymaster gives clues, operatives guess words.
+- **Turn-Based System:** Spymaster gives clues, operatives click on the cards.

 ---